 NOW LET’S PLAY THE SCENARIO OUT DIFFERENTLY.
 WHAT IF …

 Let’s say your child is in Kindergarten and they’re having trouble blending sounds together while reading.
 Your child is referred to as a “struggling reader.”
 You ask for a speech and language evaluation.
 They are evaluated by a speech-language pathologist and the assessment reveals that your child has typical speech development, but noted that your child did struggle with some of the comprehension (which is part of language) portions of the test, especially the parts that did NOT have pictures.
-The speech-language pathologist suggests having your child evaluated by an audiologist, due to a suspected auditory processing disorder (APD) (APD does not mean your child has impaired hearing.
-It means that your child has difficult processing what they HEAR.
-Words and sounds may become distorted, for example, due to a “glitch” in the connection between their brain and ears).
+The speech-language pathologist suggests having your child evaluated by an audiologist, due to a suspected auditory processing disorder (APD).
+APD does not mean your child has impaired hearing.
+It means that your child has difficulty processing what they HEAR.
+Words and sounds may become distorted, for example, due to a “glitch” in the connection between their brain and ears.
 Your child’s evaluated by the audiologist and is diagnosed with an auditory processing disorder.
 Aha!
 Now that changes everything.
 Yes, they are still the “struggling reader.”
 But NOW they are the “struggling-reader-and-we-know-the-cause-and-are-taking-active-steps-to-work-on-that” child.
 The evaluation reports are taken back to your child’s school and your child begins speech-language therapy to improve their auditory processing skills and the manner in which the teacher presents information to your child is modified.

 So Here’s the Point